 - Applicants who receive a letter of offer have two weeks to confirm their acceptance of the offer to be admitted to the doctoral program.
 Pro tem (temporary) research advisors (likely the Dissertation Supervisor) will arrange to meet with successful applicant(s) who have been admitted to their home institution.
 The purposes of these meetings (there may be several) are to confirm the Final Program of Study (courses required by the IDAC), to be submitted to the IDAC for approval by June 30th, before the July 1st start date.
-These meetings also will entail discussions about potential Supervisory Committee membership (normally form to be submitted by December 1st) and initial agreement on which artifacts will be included in the Portfolio (form to be submitted by April 30). - The Doctoral Program Office will manage the wait pool.
+These meetings also will entail discussions about potential Supervisory Committee membership (normally form to be submitted by April 30). - The Doctoral Program Office will manage the wait pool.
 Should a seat become open in the program after the mailing of initial letters of offer, the IDAC will select qualified applicant(s) to receive a letter of offer (per protocol set out above) and so on, until May 1st when, normally, no further letters of offer for admission to the doctoral program will be tendered.